 Quite some time ago, Keycloak deprecated its adapters, including OpenID connect for Java adapters.
 For Spring Boot developers, this means we need to use Spring Security for OpenID and OAuth2 connectivity with Keycloak instead of relying on Keycloak adapters.

-In this article, we'll create a sample Java application on top of Spring Boot 3 and protect it by using Spring Security and Keycloak, without having to use Keycloak adapters.
+This tutorial demonstrates how to create a Java application on top of Spring Boot 3 and protect it by using Spring Security and Keycloak, without having to use Keycloak adapters.
+It walks through the following steps:

 Install Keycloak

-First, we need to install Keycloak to our system.
+First, you need to install Keycloak to our system.
 In this example, we are using Keycloak 17 and installing it using a container.
 Here we've used admin

 as the administrator username and password